NetDocuments Acquires Worldox – How This Will Impact Users

 How All Users Will be Affected by NetDocument’s Acquisition of Worldox

-On October 18th of 2022, Private Equity-backed NetDocuments announced its acquisition of the long-standing document management software publisher Worldox.
+To recap, NetDocuments announced its acquisition of Worldox on October 18th, 2022.
 This announcement came not long after Worldox’s CEO was indicted on criminal charges, which both parties claim is unrelated.

 Here’s what we know.